 Embassies of some labour-sending South Asian countries expect thousands of their citizens to benefit from the amnesty period.

 The Indian embassy estimated that some 6,000 to 8,000 Indians would benefit from the current amnesty.

 An estimated 20,000 Nepali migrant workers were expected to benefit from the amnesty.
 Nepal’s embassy said around 20 undocumented Nepalese visit the mission on a daily basis to seek assistance returning home.

-However, various media reports indicate that only around 1000 –roughly 700 Bangladeshi nationals, 229 Nepali citizens and 450 Sri Lankan – undocumented workers have sought their embassies’ help in to obtain travel documents, which is one of the requirements to file an application for amnesty.
+However, various media reports indicate that only around 1000 –roughly 700 Bangladeshi nationals, 229 Nepali citizens and 450 Sri Lankan – undocumented workers have sought their embassies’ help to obtain travel documents, which is one of the requirements to file an application for amnesty.

-“Only the Ministry of Interior would be able to give an exact number of people who have benefit from the amnesty.
-We will know only of those who have come to us seeking for a travel document.
+“Only the Ministry of Interior would be able to give an exact number of people who have benefited from the amnesty.
+We will know only of those who have come to us seeking a travel document.
 Many of them must be having their passports, so they wouldn’t come to us but go directly to the Search and follow up Department and surrender,” said a senior diplomat of a South Asian country, who spoke to Migrant-Rights.org under the condition of anonymity.